thomasperi/mojl/docs/v2.0.0-alpha.unreleased/transpiler-adapters.md

 ### `@use`

-Okay okay, it's a *little* more complicated.
+Okay okay, there's a *little* more to it.

 The `mojl-sass` adapter automagically generates a SASS "entry point" file that loads all your SASS source files, and so it doesn't give you fine control over how the files are `@use`d there.
 The file looks basically like this: